Poland in August: tips for making the most of your summer in Poland

 Śniardwy Lake (the largest lake in Poland, called the Masurian sea, with an area of over 100 km²) – is located in Mazury (in the Land of the Great Masurian Lakes – Poland’s largest cluster of lakes connected by canals), in the Masurian Landscape Park, near Mikołajki (the summer capital of Masuria).
 The lake has 8 islands and numerous bays, some of which are like separate lakes.

-Śniardwy Lake has a connection with many surrounding lakes, through which it connects with Lake Mamry (second largest lake in Poland) creating together the Great Masurian Lakes (Wielkie Jeziora Mazurskie).
+Śniardwy Lake has a connection with many surrounding lakes, through which it connects with Lake Mamry (the second largest lake in Poland) creating together the Great Masurian Lakes (Wielkie Jeziora Mazurskie).

 The surroundings of the Śniardwy Lake – like all Masuria – offer many tourist attractions and accommodation options.